RosanaBarbosas/An-lise-de-Teste-A-B-Recommender-System-Test/README.md

 ---

-## 📚 What I Learned (Skills & Competencies)
+## 📚 4.
+What I Learned (Skills & Competencies)
-- End-to-end A/B test analysis from an analytical perspective
+- Designed and evaluated A/B tests from a product analytics perspective
-- Proper definition of conversion metrics
+- Defined and analysed conversion funnel metrics
-- Decision-oriented exploratory data analysis
-- Identification of methodological risks (seasonality, group imbalance)
-- Application of statistical tests for proportion comparison
+- Applied statistical hypothesis testing (z-test for proportions)
+- Identified experiment risks such as seasonality and sample imbalance
-- Interpretation of statistical results with a business focus
+- Interpreted results to support product and business decisions
-- Clear communication of data-driven conclusions
+- Strengthened data storytelling and stakeholder-oriented communication

 ---

-## 🔧 Improvements to be Made
+## 🔧 5.
+Improvements to be Made
-Yes.
-Possible improvements include:
-- Replicating the experiment during non-seasonal periods
+- Run the experiment in non-seasonal periods to reduce bias
-- Increasing the sample size of the test group for higher statistical power
+- Increase sample size to improve statistical power
-- Evaluating additional metrics such as Average Order Value (AOV) and retention
-- Testing the recommendation system across different user segments
+- Analyse additional KPIs (e.g., retention, AOV, user lifetime value)
+- Segment users to understand differential impact across audiences
+- Test alternative recommendation strategies or models
-- Implementing multivariate or sequential testing approaches
+- Implement sequential or multivariate testing for deeper insights

+---

+## 🧠 Methodology
+1. Data cleaning and preprocessing
+2. Validation of experiment design (group separation, sample size, timeframe)
+3. Exploratory Data Analysis (EDA)
+4. Conversion funnel analysis
+5. Calculation of conversion rates per group
+6. Statistical testing using z-test for proportions
+7. Interpretation of results based on statistical significance and business impact

 ---